SchlossLab/Johnson_clustur_MRA_2024/submission/manuscript.md

 and analyses based on the output of the functions.
-The clustur package implements hierarchical clustering algorithms including the furthest, nearest, unweighted (i.e. average), and weighted neighbor clustering algorithms and the OptiFit algorithm.
-Although functions implementing the hierarchical algorithms already exist within R, their implementations within clustur make use of a sparse input distance matrix and output data for a single distance threshold.
-The benefits of censoring distances larger than the threshold and only outputting data for a single threshold include a smaller memory requirement and faster execution times. clustur makes use of the Rcpp R package to implement C++ code originally written for the mothur software package to preserve the speed of the functions.
+The clustur package implements hierarchical clustering algorithms including the furthest, nearest, unweighted (i.e. average), and weighted neighbor clustering algorithms and the OptiClust algorithm.
+Functions implementing the hierarchical algorithms already exist within R; however, their implementations within clustur make use of a sparse input distance matrix and output data for a single distance threshold.
+The benefits of censoring distances larger than the threshold and only outputting data for a single threshold include a smaller memory requirement and faster execution times (4). clustur makes use of the Rcpp R package to implement C++ code originally written for the mothur software package to preserve the speed of the functions.

 Users can install the clustur package via CRAN or through the devtools package’s install_github function.
 The primary input to clustur’s